guardian/contributions-frontend/README.md

 **Watch files for changes**

+_This is optional as it is handled by `sbt devrun`_

 ```
 npm run watch
 ```

-This runs [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) on port 7777, proxying requests to 9111.
+This runs [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) on port 9111, proxying requests to 9112.
 In this case, the bundled JS is stored in memory, which allows for much faster recompilation on changes, but the main.js file won't be created.
-You can also access localhost:7777/webpack-dev-server/\<route\> for a live reload environment.
+You can also access localhost:9111/webpack-dev-server/\<route\> for a live reload environment.

 If you want to compile main.js as a file, you can use `npm run compile` on its own and access the Play application directly.